remyroy/CDDA-Game-Launcher/BUILDING.md

 * lxml
 * pylzma

 Compiled binaries for lxml and pylzma can be found on [Christoph Gohlke's Unofficial Windows Binaries](http://www.lfd.uci.edu/~gohlke/pythonlibs/).
-If you are using Python 3.5+, scandir should already be included.
+If you are using Python >= 3.5, scandir should already be included.
+If you are using Python <= 3.4, you can also find compiled binaries for scandir on that website.

 ## Running the launcher